RingCentral pricing: Hidden fees + 6 Other things to know

 Here are some additional fees to consider before signing on the dotted line for RingCentral:

 • Texting limits: No plan offers unlimited texts.
 The Core plan is limited to 25 texts per user per month, the Advanced plan offers 100 texts, and the Ultra plan comes with only 200 texts.
-After that, you’ll need to pay $0.01 per message.
+After that, you’ll need to pay $0.0085 per message.

 • Advanced business analytics: You only have access to basic analytics unless you upgrade to the Advanced plan.
 It costs $25 per user per month.

-• Directory assistance, 411: If you need access to National Local Directory Assistance, be prepared to pay $1 per call.
+• Directory assistance, or 411: If you need access to National Local Directory Assistance, be prepared to pay $1 per call.

 • International calling and SMS: RingCentral lists its international call rates online.
 But its international SMS rates are only available in the Admin portal.
 This means there’s no way to know how much you’ll pay for international texts until you sign up for a plan to take the free trial.